ioccc-src/winner/1993/cmills/README.md

 ## To build:

-We recommend you try the alt version first as with modern systems the original goes too fast.
+We recommend you try the alt version first so you can get a better idea of what this entry was like back in 1993.
 See the [original code](#original-code) section below to run the original.

 ```sh
 make alt
 ```

+NOTE: this entry requires the `X11/Xlib.h` header file and the X11 library to compile.
+If you're under macOS and do not know how to install and use X11 programs see [FAQ 3.7  - How do I compile and use on macOS, an IOCCC winner that requires X11?](/faq.md#faq3_7).

 To configure how many microseconds to sleep before updates try: